17mz1/Information/Project/A6_web.md

 However, we are expecting more than 30 million active online users right after our intial deployment.
 With a single database file cannot accomodate the need of the client.
 Therefore, in this assignment, we have the following tasks:

-- Security Check - SQL-Injection
+- Security Check - SQL-Injection [optional but recommended for this assignment]
-- Security Check - XSS
+- Security Check - XSS [optional but recommended for this assignment]
 - Building and publishing your Docker container
 - Docker compose integrating A MySQL database, database web interface, and our web application.